lunarc/lunarc_docs/docs/manual/manual_modules.md

 So if you require a specific version, the LUNARC team strongly recommends not relying on defaults, but explicitly specify the version you are after.

-To see what modules you have currently loaded use
+To see what modules you have currently loaded, use

 ```bash
 module list